mchozhang/expendibots/search/readme.md

 a black cell.
 Just like `test-level-1`, this simple task is a white cell booms a black cell, for which the nodes it expands and solution path it produces is almost the same as BFS, because the heuristic value won't change before it reaches the black cell.
 However, in simple cases like this even BFS is fast enough to produce result, then our algorithm is totally acceptable.

+#### Conclusion
+In short, our strategy is wiping out the close and easy black cells in early stage to simplified the problem, and use simple blind search to handle the rest.